enderprism/scripts/README.md

 I tend to get distracted when I have multiple tabs open in my browser, and this script fixes the issue for me, and it reduces RAM and network usage usage since you only need a video player and not a whole browser open to watch videos.

 You can control the watchlist directory and video player used with the `$WATCHLIST_DIRECTORY` and `$WATCHLIST_PLAYER` environment variables respectively.

+I also made a [rofi mode script](https://github.com/enderprism/scripts/blob/main/watchlist-rofi-mode.sh) that gives a nice GUI to this CLI utility.

 ## Dependencies